TNolan01/weather/README.md

 ``` <meta http-equiv="refresh" content="240"> ```

-The data displayed on tiles is retrieved via the [getWeather.js](#getWeather) JavaScript which is called when the pages loads.
+The data displayed on tiles is retrieved via the [getWeather.js](#getWeather) JavaScript which is called when the page loads.
 <p>On load this page displays a pop up box to identify the position of the weather station and geographic area for which the data has relevance.
-There is code make sure this message is only displayed the first time the user visits the site via localstorage.</p>
+There is code to make sure this message is only displayed the first time the user visits the site via localstorage.</p>

 <img title="header" alt="image of web page header" src="readme/current.png">
 <br>